 Our Anti-money Laundering Standards set out in detail key principles and guidance in relation to our anti-money laundering and counter terrorism financing efforts, including due diligence obligations concerning “know your counterparty”, counterparty and politically exposed persons (PEP) screening and the reporting of any suspicious activities.

 Sustainability and human rights

 The Code includes our formal commitment to sustainability and human rights, providing a guiding principle for our efforts to act as a responsible company.

 There are several ways in which alleged violations of the Code can be reported, both by internal and external sources.
-For our employees, the options are described in the Code and include a whistleblowing hotline, which they can use anonymously or with identification.
+For our employees, the options are described in the Code and include a whistleblowing hotline, which they can use anonymously (where legally permitted) or with identification.
 The hotline is operated independently by an external vendor and includes translation services into numerous languages.
-The specific policies regarding whistleblowing differ between our offices, based on the applicable national laws of the respective country.

-All new permanent and temporary employees joining Swiss Re must undergo mandatory eLearning training on the Code.
+All new permanent and temporary employees joining Swiss Re must undergo mandatory eLearning training on the Code, focusing on ethical behaviour in accordance with the principles of the Code and its relationship to Swiss Re’s values.
 Completion of the training is tracked and instances of non-completion are escalated until resolution.
-The Code eLearning course was updated in 2015, putting the focus on ethical behaviour in accordance with the principles of the Code and its relationship to Swiss Re’s values.
-It has an interactive character and requires employees to assess behaviour and actions in various scenarios.

-In addition, we conducted trainings for all our employees on the following topics in the three years between 2014 and 2016:
+We also conducted trainings for all our employees on the following compliance topics in the four years from 2014 to 2017: